 Because of my Bolero knowledge, I switched to Android development to work in team on the Android phone and tablet app.
 I helped the developers by writing technical analysis based on the iOS code.

-Right now, I am Bolero Android lead, which makes me responsible for monthly releases, implementing new features, guiding the team and client communication.
+I became Bolero Android lead, which makes me responsible for monthly releases, implementing new features, guiding the team and client communication.

 In 2018, I became part-time scrum master for the Bolero apps and other projects within my product team.

-Bolero is mostly a fulltime job, but inbetween I work(ed) with colleagues on smaller projects like Connective, Monizze, Bingel and Gaia.
+Bolero was mostly a fulltime job, but inbetween I worked with colleagues on smaller projects like Connective, Monizze, Bingel Gaia and KBC Goal Alert SDK.

 At Sogeti, I was the second developer in their growing mobile team.
 My main focus was Android development, but I got the chance to learn iOS development through the online Stanford University lessons.
 Mostly, we worked on small internal projects which served as a demo for potential customers.
 In total, we made 2 Android apps, 2 iOS apps and we experimented with beacons.